How to Land a Cannabis Job in an Emerging Market

 Even though cannabis remains illegal in the US at the Federal level, we’ve seen a wave of legalization sweeping US states and regions, picking up in both pace and popularity since 2016.
 Staying up to date with state-specific cannabis market regulations can be overwhelming, but is crucial in understanding their impacts on both the job market and for consumers.

-Resources such as Vangst’s new industry by state tool are incredibly helpful for knowing exactly what’s happening in your desired market as a consumer, or a professional looking to enter the industry.
+Resources such as Vangst’s industry by state tool are incredibly helpful for knowing exactly what’s happening in your desired market as a consumer, or a professional looking to enter the industry.

 So, what does it mean for a state or district to “go legal?”